Hands-On Physics! Build a DIY Movable Pulley to Master the “Work” Principle and Wow Your Students!

 20131003191836

-Thread the string through the side hole of the pulley,
+Thread the twine through the hole on the side of the roller housing,

 20131003191835